mikesamuel/prebake/design/modular-decomp.md

     *   the [base][] URL
     The [fetcher][] may supply additional metadata fields which will make it through to the output unchanged.
+*   <a name="module-lifecycle"> *Module lifecycle* </a> : A module progresses through several well defined stages.
+At different stages, it has different information available.
+    For examle, the [output source][] is not available until after the [reknitter][] processes it.

+    The module base type will include fields like

+    ```ts
+    interface ModuleBaseType {
+      field0 : Field0Type | null;
+      field1 : Field1Type | null;
+    }

+    interface ModuleStageFoo extends ModuleBaseType {
+      field0 : Field0Type;
+      field1 : null;
+    }
+    class ModuleStageFoo {
+      field0 : Field0Type;
+      field1 : null = null;

+      constructor(field0 : Field0Type) {
+        Object.defineProperty(this, 'field0', { value: field0 });
+      }
+    }

+    ...  // Other stage-specific types

+    interface ErrorModule extends ModuleBaseType {
+      field0 : Field0Type | null;
+      field1 : Field1Type | null;

+      stageReached : string;
+    }
+    class ErrorModule {
+      constructor(failingModule : ModuleBaseType) { ... }
+    }
+    ```

+    This should allow stages that subscribe to modules at a particular stage to be typesafe w.r.t. what is available while having the module set store modules at multiple stages using a generic type, and use predicates over a nominal type to decide when to dispatch events (see [module set][]) to listeners.
 *   <a name="module-set"> *Module set* </a> : A set of [module][]s that are [prebaked][prebakery]
     together.

+    Prebake stages share a module set so it is a major point of interaction.
+    Modules enter the module set with tentative [module id][]s and more than one stage ([rewriter][], [gatherer][]) need to reference them before their canonical module id.

+    Resolving tentative module ids to canonical may require file-system or network operations, so should be non-blocking.

+    The module set will support registering interest in events like:

+    *   When a caller requests a module via a not-previously-seen tentative module id.
+    *   When a tentative module id resolves to a canonical one and we know whether it is an alias for a previously fetched module, or a fetch error precludes further progress.
+    *   When the [fetcher][] retrieves a module's content or a fetch error precludes further progress.
+    *   When all a module's [static dependencies][] are available and their dependencies are available or an error precludes further progress.
+        When this happens we can statically bound the set of [early][] declarations brought into scope or an error precludes further progress.
+    *   When the [rewriter][] attaches [rewritten source][] and [swiss source][] or an error precludes further progress.
+    *   When the [oven][] receives a [variable digest][] for the module or an error precludes further progress.
+    *   When the [reknitter][] attaches [output source][] or an error precludes further progress.

+    To support this generally, the module set is tightly coupled with the [module lifecycle][] but not the [gatherer][] or other prebakery stages.
 *   <a name="module-source"> *Module source* </a> : The source code of a module whether as a string or an AST.
     There are several kinds of source in play: